sesh/ready/README.md

 python3 -m ready.ready <domain> [--request-filter=<x>] [--check-filter=<x>]
 ```

 ### Optional Dependencies

 There are no required dependencies, but two optional dependencies that enable some additional behaviour:

 - Installing the `tld` package adds support for using the fully-qualified domain name for some DNS-related checks.
-This is particularly handy if you need to check a subdomain.
+This is handy if you want to check a subdomain.
-- Installing `beautifulsoup4` adds support for extracting the Content-Security-Policy from the HTML document as well as the headers.
+- Installing `beautifulsoup4` adds support for extracting some headers from the HTML document as well as the headers.
 This technique can be used for sites that use static hosting like Github Pages.

 Note: if you install from PyPI these dependencies are installed.